Moments of truth: Holiday sales advice from Adobe and Adyen

 To support faster resolution of disputes, Mastercard has reduced the timeframe to file a chargeback for reason code 4834 - Point of Interaction Error from 120 days to 90 (counted from the transaction date).
-You won’t need to do anything here if you’re one of our customers.
+You don't need to take any action if you’re one of our customers.

-Lastly, the below chargeback reason codes will be removed from the rules and issuers will no longer be allowed to file a chargeback:
+Lastly, the below chargeback reason code will be removed from the rules and issuers will no longer be allowed to file a chargeback:

-Mastercard will not send a second chargeback for the following reason codes.
+Mastercard has introduced a pre-arbitration chargeback for the following reason codes:

 Based on the current information Mastercard has provided us there will not need to be any development work, as the new flows should match the ones currently used for Visa VCR.

-Merchants should keep in mind that Mastercard is only removing the second chargeback cycle for the above mentioned dispute reason codes.
+Merchants should keep in mind that Mastercard is only introducing the pre-arbitration chargeback cycle for the above mentioned dispute reason codes.